jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 | tbd         | to be determined                       |
 | UCD         | overall Use Case Diagram               |
 | FAQ         | Frequently asked Questions             |
-[This subsection provides the definitions of all terms, acronyms, and abbreviations required to properly interpret the Software Architecture Document.
-This information may be provided by reference to the project’s Glossary.]

 ### 1.4 References